harbur/hello-world/README.md

 Hello-world requires docker to be installed on the machine.
 Check [Docker Installation](https://docs.docker.com/installation/) page to prepare your environment before continuing.

-After your done with installation you can validate everything is ok by doing the following:
+After you're done with installation you can validate everything is ok by doing the following:

 ```shell
 $ docker version